In this guide, we’ll be diving into how to edit moody portraits in Lightroom.

 The luminance deals with how bright a color will appear.

-Luminance adjustments to the reds, oranges, and yellows are often reflective of your subject’s skin tones so this could brighten or darken your subject’s skin tone.
+Luminance adjustments to the reds, oranges, and yellows often reflect your subject’s skin tones, which could brighten or darken your subject’s skin tone.
+After you have made your color adjustments, it’s time to dive into split toning

-6. Split Toning
+6. Split toning

-The split toning panel is a great panel to further enhance whatever color harmony you picked.
+The split toning panel is a great panel to enhance further whatever color harmony you picked.

-I like to add subtle adjustments to the splits toning because if you make big adjustments here it could throw off all of the colors that you adjusted earlier:
+Since I chose to go with the blue and green color harmony/color scheme, I will add blue to my highlights and green to my shadows.
+I like to add subtle adjustments to the splits toning because if you make big adjustments here, it could throw off all of the colors that you adjusted earlier:

 Be sure to click on the box that allows you to select a specific color.
+Also, take advantage of the balance slider.

-In this case for example, I want the bluish tone to be about 75% of the image while the green is about 25% so I will slide the slider more toward the blue side in my highlights.
+I never like to leave it in the middle.
+I always have to prefer one color to be more dominant over the other color.
+In this case, for example, I want the bluish tone to be about 75% of the image while the green is about 25% so that I will slide the slider more toward the blue side in my highlights.

 7. Grain

-I love adding grain to my images, it can really add that final touch when you are going for that “moody” edit.
+I love adding grain to my images; it can really add that final touch when you are going for that “moody” edit.

+Some people are in two camps for adding grain to an image.
 One camp prefers adding it very subtly to preserve the photo, while the other camp says if you are going to add grain, then you might as well go all in.

-I am in the “first camp” and I always try to add it very conservatively so as to not mess with the sharpness and detail within the image.
+I am in the “first camp,” and I always try to add it conservatively so as not to affect the sharpness and detail of the image.
+In fact, I try to add very subtle adjustments in all the panels because I believe that “less is more.”

-With that being said, I tend to add very little grain, however, I like the size and roughness of my grain to be a lot.
+That said, I tend to add very little grain; however, I like the size and roughness of my grain a lot.
+Be sure to click on the box that allows you to select a specific color.

+Also, take advantage of the balance slider.
 I never like to leave it in the middle.
-I always have to prefer one color be more dominant over the other color.
+I always prefer one color to be more dominant over the other.

-In this case for example, I want the bluish tone to be about 75% of the image while the green is about 25% so I will slide the slider more towards the blue side in my highlights:
+In this case, for example, I want the bluish tone to be about 75% of the image while the green is about 25%, so I will slide the slider more towards the blue side in my highlights:

+And once again, this is the way I like to edit moody portraits in Lightroom.
 I hope you found these tips useful when it comes to editing moody photos in Lightroom.

 You can also do a time-saving technique by using portrait Lightroom presets to enhance your photos.